-i.
 Surface and Groundwater Analysis

-Baseline monitoring has not been conducted.
-Due to the emergency nature of the works the baseline environmental monitoring will be done by the contractor before the start of the civil works as per the approval of the CSC Environmental Specialist.
+Due emergency nature of the works the baseline environmental monitoring will be done by the contractor before the start of the civil works as per the approval of the CSC Environmental Specialist.
 Sampling from different locations in the sub-project area will be done by third party instrumental environmental laboratory which is certified from SEPA as per Sindh Environmental Quality Standards (SEQS) 2016.
-The selection of locations for monitoring has been made with due consideration to socially sensitive receptors, nearby waterbody, i.e., canal, minor, etc. and the proposed camp location.
-Rational for the baseline environmental monitoring has been given in Table 4.

-4.3.1 Air Quality & Noise Level
+4.3.1 Air Quality& Noise Level

-The sub-project areas are located in a sparsely populated rural area with no industrial or commercial activity.
+The sub-project areas are located in a sparsely populated rural areawith no industrial or commercial activity.
 Vehicular traffic on dirt roads causes some dust emissions whose effect is fairly localized.
 However, traffic volume on the roads in the Sub-project area is low compared to the national highways or other major roads.
-The ambient air quality tests & Noise levels will also be monitored before the start of the civil work by the contractor after the approval of the CSC's Environmental Specialist.
-Rational for the baseline environmental monitoring has been given in Table 4.
+The ambient air quality tests& Noise levels will also be monitored before the start of the civil work by the contractor after the approval of the CSC's Environmental Specialist.Rational for the baseline environmental monitoring has been given in Table - 4.